Submission Rules and Regulations

-Films that have already had their German premiere cannot qualify for the competitions.
-These films can only be submitted for the programmes Kids DOK and New German Animation.
+Films that have already had their German premiere do not qualify for the competitions.
+These films can only be submitted for the programme Kids DOK.

 Please inform us immediately of any changes to the premiere status of the submitted film – this may affect the selection status of the film.

 In the submission form there is the possibility to insert password protected viewing links.
 These should be streaming links, which do not require registration against payment for viewing the film.